Skip to main content

 Routing In Practice

-paddles --model qwen-1.5b --planner-model qwen3.5-2b
+paddles --model ollama:qwen3

-A remote synthesizer with a local planner:
+A remote final renderer with a different action-selection client:

 The harness degrades gracefully — if a remote provider is unavailable, the turn fails closed with a clear error rather than producing an ungrounded answer.